 As you continue to cook and experiment with tofu, I'm sure you'll find a brand and density that you like best!

 If you want to begin this recipe by pressing your tofu, you can either use a tofu press or you can wrap your tofu in some dish towels and place a cutting board with a heavy pan on top to remove some of the excess moisture.
 This isn't required for this recipe, but it will result in a more flavorful, crispy tofu.

 This marinated tofu is so versatile!
 We love it on buddha bowls with brown rice, roasted veggies and a tahini sauce.
 It makes for a great protein source (and flavor source!) for sandwiches, spring rolls and wraps, especially when paired with a creamy sauce, spread and crisp, fresh vegetables.
 We also love this tofu on salad and avocado toast.

-- 1 14. oz block firm or extra firm tofu
+- 14 ounces firm or extra firm tofu

 - If desired, press your tofu in a tofu press or by wrapping the block of tofu in a clean dish towl and carefully placing a heavy pot or pan on top to remove extra water.
 This isn't necessary, but will give you a more flavorful, crispy tofu.

 - Slice the tofu into ⅓ inch thin rectangles or triangles.

 - In a shallow, rectangular Tupperware, mix together all of the marinade ingredients until combined.

 - Place the sliced tofu into the marinade, put the lid on the Tupperware and allow it to sit in the fridge for 15-30 minutes, flipping the tofu over half way through if possible.